z619850002/IDACS/README.md

 - Download pretrained weights of [RAFT](https://github.com/princeton-vl/RAFT), most important raft-kitti.pth, and store them in path RAFT/models/

 ## Dataset
 - We use the setting of [Nope-NeRF](https://github.com/ActiveVisionLab/nope-nerf) on Tanks and Temples with some modifications in the data structure.
-Your can download it with our link and extract it to your own disk.
+Your can download it with our [link](https://pan.baidu.com/s/1BW1yWTzutn8zxHjIF2fjxA?pwd=xa2l ), the extraction code is xa2l

 ## Usage
 - Modify the dataroot of config files in config/data/ to your path, such as: